 German employment law has very strong termination protection.
 Depending on the size of the company, the employer will not be allowed to dismiss an employee unless he can justify the dismissal based on a number of reasons acceptable by law.
+Additionally, the employer is obliged to inform the Labour Authorities before dismissing more than a certain percentage of its employees ("Mass Layoff").
 Any lay-off or redundancy should therefore be strategically planned in advance.